esirotkina/main/index.md

 <img class="profile-picture" src="sherlock.jpg">

 Hi!
-I am a political scientist who uses computational methods and experiments to study political behavior in autocracies and the US.
+I am a political scientist who uses computational methods and experiments to study political behavior.
 My major region of specialization is Post-Soviet space.

 I prefer to think that my research mainly focuses on one or several of the following fields: